Jan Hendrik van Kinsbergen: Life during the Batavian regime

-Kingdom of Holland
+Service during the Kingdom of Holland

-However, in the summer of 1806, on orders of Emperor Napoleon I the Kingdom of Holland was created and his brother, the new King Louis Bonaparte, on 16 July appointed Van Kinsbergen member of the Dutch Council of State and First Chamberlain — and these were only the first of a long list of honours bestowed on the old admiral: e.g. on 26 December he was made marshal, on 15 May 1808 Marshal of the Hollandic Naval Forces and on 4 February 1810, when on French orders all Dutch marshals had to be degraded, he was appointed full admiral.
+However, in the summer of 1806, on orders of Emperor Napoleon I the Kingdom of Holland was created and his brother, the new King Louis Bonaparte, on 16 July appointed Van Kinsbergen member of the Dutch Council of State and First Chamberlain — and these were only the first of a long list of honours bestowed on the old admiral: e.g. on 26 December he was made marshal and on 15 May 1808 marshal of the navy of the Kingdom of Holland and on 4 February 1810, when on French orders all Dutch marshals had to be degraded, he was appointed full admiral.
 On 4 May 1810 he was made Count of the Dogger Bank.
 On 11 October 1808 Alexander I of Russia had awarded him the star of the Order of St. Andrew which entailed the Order of St. Alexander Nevsky, the Order of the White Eagle, the Order of St. Anne, first degree, and the Order of St. Stanislaus.

-In 1810 though, the Kingdom of Holland was annexed by the French Empire and Van Kinsbergen degraded to a French vice-admiral.
-However, on 18 December 1810 he was made a French count and on 2 January 1811 appointed French senator.
-Van Kinsbergen wrote to Napoleon on 11 January that he was too old to move to Paris — knowing quite well the emperor had not intended him to — and asked that his salary might be redirected to the navy, causing an annoyed Napoleon to react: "Does this proud Holland sailor think he can use me to dole out his alms?".
+In 1810 though, the Kingdom of Holland was annexed by the French Empire and Van Kinsbergen degraded to a vice admiral in the French Imperial Navy.
+However, on 18 December 1810 he was made a Count of the Empire and on 2 January 1811 appointed French senator.
+Van Kinsbergen wrote to Napoleon on 11 January that he was too old to move to Paris — knowing quite well the emperor had not intended him to — and asked that his salary might be redirected to the navy, causing an annoyed Napoleon to react: "Does this proud Dutch sailor think he can use me to dole out his alms?".
 Meanwhile, Van Kinsbergen continued his charitable works: e.g. in 1811 he donated a fire engine to the municipality of Elburg.